Sports Briefs, Sept. 20, 2017

 Adult Basketball League at the Basin Recreation Fieldhouse

 Adult basketball leagues for ages 40 and up will be offered at the new courts at the Fieldhouse.
 League will be on Monday nights, 7-9 p.m. starting Oct.
 2. Sign up individually and players will be placed on a team after an evaluation.
 Evaluation will be on the first night, Oct.
 2 at 7 p.m.
 Players can request to play with friends and will be assigned together, please add requests in the registration notes.
 Registration is $50 per person.
-League is limited to 48 players.
-Email Matt Strader with any questions.
+League is limited to 48 players

 PC MARC offers P.E. for homeschoolers